The Apipheny add-on lets you save your API requests for future use.

 Once you click Save, your scheduled saved request will automatically trigger according to the frequency you’ve chosen (hourly, daily, weekly, or monthly).

-Please note that currently, Apipheny uses US/New_York time zone for scheduled requests.
-We will add more time zone options for users in the near future.
+Currently Apipheny uses US/New_York time zone for scheduled requests.
+We will add more time zone options for users in the future.

 Also, the exact times of requests are randomly assigned by Google within an hour from the selected time.
 If you schedule a request to trigger at 9AM, Google will choose a time between 9AM and 10AM and keep that timing consistent.
 Learn more.